LexiFi/csml/README.md

 development resources into it these days, we are happy to receive feedback, enhancement proposals or simply discuss future evolutions and potential uses of the tool.

+CSML is currently available as "technology preview" only.
+No stable public release have been created.

 Contact: alain.frisch@lexifi.com